The Ministry of Business, Innovation and Employment maintains three lists consisting of:

 In general, Occupation Nominations are only considered by the Ministry if the occupation has the following:

-In addition, the occupation should not have been reviewed by the Ministry within the last review period unless you can demonstrate a significant change in labour market conditions that warrants a further review.
+In addition, if the occupation was reviewed by the Ministry within the last review period, you will need to demonstrate a significant change in labour market conditions that warrants a further review.

 The submission process is an opportunity for stakeholders to provide additional information and different perspectives on the nature and extent of skill shortages in occupations selected for review.
 Stakeholder submissions are a vital source of information, helping to inform the Ministry’s final assessment of the status of occupations.